munich-quantum-toolkit/qecc/docs/CodeSwitching.md

 compiler.build_from_qiskit(qc)

 # Compute Min-Cut
-num_switches, positions, set_S, set_T = compiler.compute_min_cut()
+num_switches, switch_pos, set_S, set_T = compiler.compute_min_cut()

 print(f"Total switches required: {num_switches}")
-print("Switch locations (qubit, depth):") for pos in positions:
+print("Switch locations (qubit, depth):") for pos in switch_pos:
     print(f" - Qubit {pos[0]} after operation depth {pos[1]}")
 ```

-The output positions provides the exact locations (qubit, depth) where a code switch operation must be inserted into the circuit.
+The output pEositions provides the exact locations (qubit, depth) where a code switch operation must be inserted into the circuit.

 Under specific conditions, CNOT operations can be implemented transversally even when the control and target qubits
 are encoded in different codes.
 This property, however, is directional.
 In the 2D-3D color code scheme, it holds only when the